andreacappelletti97/mapreduce_hw2/README.md

 You can follow the next section to run it into the testing VMware Vm or the YouTube video to run it on Amazon AWS.

-Or alternatevely we can run the project locally with
+Or alternatively we can run the project locally with

 ```
 sbt clean compile run
 ```
-Please note that in order to run the mapreduce locally you should create an <code> input_dir </code> in the root directory of the project and put inside it the log file you want to parse with the jobs.

-The log file should be named <code>input.log </code>, or according to the configuration of your project.

 ## Testing environment
 In order to run the mapreduce jobs you can also setup a test environment with Hortons Sandbox.